billmurrin/graylog-plugin-quickvaluesplus-widget/README.md

 Dashboard Configuration Feature
 -----------
 - Can customize the field name used by the widget (Requires dashboard edit permissions)
-- **New in 3.1** Can now control display of term hyperlinks, remove from query, open term in new window buttons in dashboards.
+- **3.1/4.0** Can now control display of term hyperlinks, remove from query, open term in new window buttons in dashboards.

 Global System Configuration
 -----------